- Posts: 938

 Please Log in or Create an account to join the conversation.

-13 years 11 months ago #21014
+13 years 11 months ago #21014 by Morgana

 I just finished Skeleton Crew, which is a collection of short stories by Stephen King.
 Most of them were pretty good, and one in particular, called The Jaunt, really creeped me out.